Semele (Eccles): Act 3

 Juno, accompanied by Iris, visit the god Somnus and asks to borrow his magic rod to charm the dragons.
 She gets Somnus to put Ino to sleep so that she can take her place.
-Disguised as Ino, Juno falsely tells Semele that she has the opportunity to become immortal if only she can persuade Jupiter to appear before her as he really is, in his natural godly state.
+Disguised as Ino, Juno falsely tells Semele that she has the opportunity to become immortal if only she can persuade Jupiter to appear before her as he truly is, in his natural godly state.
 When Semele and Jupiter are alone, Semele first secures from him a vow that he will do whatever she asks, and then she demands that he appear as a god.
 Jupiter warns her of her folly but is unable to persuade her to change her mind.
 He carries out the vow, appearing with his most gentle fire and lightning, but is unable to save her from being destroyed.
 In the final scene, Ino marries Athamus and Apollo prophesies that Bacchus, the unborn child of Jupiter and Semele, will rise from Semele's ashes.

 History

 Eccles probably completed the score of Semele in late 1706, basing his music on a libretto of 1705–6 by his close friend William Congreve.
-The opera may been intended to open John Vanbrugh's new Queen's Theatre in The Haymarket in 1707, but that became impossible when the Lord Chancellor gave Vanbrugh's competitor Christopher Rich at the Theatre Royal, Drury Lane a monopoly on opera productions in London.
+The opera may have been intended to open John Vanbrugh's new Queen's Theatre in The Haymarket in 1707, but that became impossible when the Lord Chancellor gave Vanbrugh's competitor Christopher Rich at the Theatre Royal, Drury Lane a monopoly on opera productions in London.
 Congreve and Eccles were forced to agree to a production at Drury Lane, but Rich never brought it to the stage.
 Congreve published his libretto in 1710, but Eccles's music remained unheard, with popular fashion turning towards the Italianate style of opera seria.
 Congreve's libretto was later re-used, in slightly amended form, by George Frideric Handel for his secular oratorio Semele.

 Eccles' Semele forms part of the English opera tradition that had begun with Blow's Venus and Adonis (c1683) and included Purcell's Dido and Aeneas (c.
 1685–9).
 The non-performance of the opera in 1707 confirmed the end of this short-lived tradition.
 According to the New Grove Dictionary of Opera, Semele was 'in every way superior' to the other operas that were being performed in London at the time.
-The lack of productions in later years is attributable to the fact that modern directors have found Handel's greater setting of the same libretto so easy to turn into an opera.
+The lack of productions in later years may owe something to the fact that modern directors have found Handel's setting of the same libretto so easy to turn into an opera.